Current Status

 5. Affordable Housing

-To help explain the draft policy in more detail and facilitate your review, on Oct.
-14, at 6:30 p.m.
-Town staff will be conducting a virtual Listening/Q&A session on this draft policy.
-Stay tuned for specific information on how to participate in that session.
+To help explain the draft policy in more detail and facilitate review, Town staff conducted a virtual Listening/Q&A session on the draft policy.
+A recording of that session is available at the top of this page.

-We will summarize all comments submitted by Oct.
-25 and share them with the Board of Trustees for review as part of the Board’s formal consideration of this draft policy.
-The schedule for the Board’s consideration is as follows:
+Staff summarized all comments and shared them with the Board of Trustees for review as part of the Board’s formal consideration of the policy.
+The schedule for the Board’s consideration was as follows:

 • Jan.
 11, 2022: Board consideration of resolution to adopt a final draft of the policy.